thnguyen-grs/thnguyen-grs.github.io/_pages/about.md

 ## Work timeline/News:
 ### 2020
-- June 2020: started collaborating and writing a journal manuscript focusing on a Comprehensive comparison of Building Extraction methods.
+- June 2020: started collaborating and writing a journal manuscript focusing on a Comprehensive Comparison of Building Extraction Methods.
 - May 2020: the two journal papers are now available online:
   - Super-Resolution-based Snake Model — An Unsupervised Method for Large-Scale Building Extraction using Airborne LiDAR Data and Optical Image, in *Remote Sensing* ([Link](https://www.mdpi.com/2072-4292/12/11/1702))
   - Coarse-to-Fine Registration of Airborne LiDAR Data and Optical Imagery on Urban Scenes, in the *IEEE JSTARS* \([Link](https://ieeexplore.ieee.org/document/9103265)\)